anthea97/anthea97/README.md

 - 👋 Hello there!
 I’m Anthea!
 - 👀 I’m interested in Software Engineering and Data Science!
-- 🌱 I’m currently pursuing my Master's in Computer Science at The University of Texas, Dallas!
+- 🌱 I’m pursuing my Master's in Computer Science at The University of Texas, Dallas!
-- 💞️ I would love to collaborate on projects involving web development, machine learning and data science.
+- 💞️ I would love to collaborate on projects involving web development, machine learning, and data science.
 - 📫 Reach out to me on LinkedIn!

 <!---